Michael P. Price: Goodspeed Musicals

 Price first joined Goodspeed Musicals for the company's first season in 1963, but left after a year.
 In 1968, Price returned to Goodspeed as the theatre's Executive Director—a role he held until 2014—with the goal of saving the then-struggling organization.

 Over his 45 years as Executive Director at Goodspeed, Price produced more than 235 musicals, including 75 world premieres, and 19 Broadway productions.
 Price grew Goodspeed from a fledgling organization with only three full-time employees, a two-month season and a budget of less than $500,000 in his first season to a "musical-theater empire" with 65 year-round employees, a $12.5 million budget and a season lasting from April to December.

-Under Price's leadership, Goodspeed became the only theatre to ever receive two special Tony Awards for outstanding achievement.
+Under Price's leadership, Goodspeed became the only theatre ever to receive two special Tony Awards for outstanding achievement.
 Price accepted the first special award on Goodspeed's behalf in 1980.
 He accepted the second—the Regional Theatre Tony Award—in 1995.
 Goodspeed productions produced by Price have earned 13 Tony Awards and 33 Tony nominations.

-A masthead editorial published in The Hartford Courant on January 13, 2014 credited Price's "inspired leadership" of Goodspeed for saving the institution and "making the Goodspeed a major center of musical theater."
+A masthead editorial published in The Hartford Courant on January 13, 2014, credited Price's "inspired leadership" of Goodspeed for saving the institution and "making the Goodspeed a major center of musical theater."